atontini/dotfiles/README.md

 # Andrea's dotfiles

+I have made this repository to keep track of the things I have installed on my computer

+## Installation

+Clone the repository and run installation.sh

 ## .vimrc

-Here is a short list of the things i have putted into the file.
-The list is to keep track of the things I have installed on it, even for myself

 ### MISC
 - [Persistend undo](https://stackoverflow.com/questions/5700389/using-vims-persistent-undo)